Costco Sweden

 Notes

-- Only one location in Sweden so far, but the Arninge warehouse has been busy enough to suggest expansion isn't out of the question
+- One location so far, but busy enough to suggest expansion is coming

-- The IKEA comparison is unavoidable and Swedes embrace it — both stores offer meatballs, both offer cheap hot dogs, and the internet has Opinions about which does them better.
-Costco's meatball sub is arguably the more substantial meal; IKEA's plate-with-mashed-potatoes is the more traditional presentation.
+- The IKEA comparison is unavoidable — both offer meatballs and cheap hot dogs.
+Costco's sub is more substantial; IKEA's plate is more traditional.
 Choose your fighter.

-- The 15 SEK hot dog combo is remarkably cheap by Swedish standards, where a gas station hot dog can easily run 35–45 SEK
+- 15 SEK hot dog is remarkably cheap — a gas station hot dog runs 35-45 SEK

-- The kanelbulle at 25 SEK is priced below most Stockholm cafés, and it's bigger.
-Fika culture runs deep here, and a good cinnamon bun is non-negotiable.
+- 25 SEK kanelbulle undercuts most Stockholm cafés.
+Fika culture runs deep, and a good cinnamon bun is non-negotiable.

-- Very popular since opening — Swedish shoppers took to bulk buying with the calm efficiency of people who've been stocking up for long winters for centuries
+- Popular since opening — Swedes took to bulk buying with the calm efficiency of people who've been stocking up for long winters for centuries